aselshall/ai/README.md

 1. Explain key AI concepts and their applications in engineering
 2. Use a programming language and AI tools to analyze big data
 3. Apply supervised and unsupervised learning techniques for predictive modeling
-4. Employ generative AI to access and build upon specialized knowledge with critical oversight
+4. Employ generative AI to build upon specialized knowledge with critical oversight
 5. Identify and evaluate ethical and professional considerations of AI
-6. Develop a mindset required to lead and innovate responsibly in a future defined by human-AI collaboration
+6. Develop a mindset required for a future defined by human-AI collaboration
 7. Share data and findings using notebooks and Git for reproducible workflow

 ## Course Modules